Constrained Identifiability of Causal Effects: Testing Constrained-Identifiability Using Arithmetic Circuits

 \begin{proposition} The causal effect \(\Pr_\x(\y)\) is identifiable wrt \(\langle G, \V, \MM \rangle\) iff there is an AC for \(\Pr_\x(\y)\) that satisfies the following condition: there is a cut between the root and leaf nodes where every node on the cut has a \(\langle G, \V, \MM \rangle\)-projection. \end{proposition}

 We call the cut in Proposition~\ref{prop:id-cut2} an \emph{invariant-cut}.
 Figure~\ref{sfig:id-ac7-3} depicts the projections (in blue) and an invariant-cut (in red boxes) for the AC in Figure~\ref{sfig:id-ac7-2}.
 Hence, we conclude that the causal effect \(\Pr_x(y)\) is identifiable.
-Once we attain an invariant-cut we immediately obtain an identifying formula by plugging in the projections for the nodes on the invariant-cut and evaluating the output at the root of the AC.
+Once we attain an invariant-cut we immediately obtain an identifying formula by plugging in the projections for the nodes on the invariant-cut and evaluating the AC root.
 In this example, the identifying formula for the causal effect is \(\Pr_x(y) = \Pr(y | x, a, b)\)\(\Pr(a,b)\) \(+\) \(\Pr(y | x, a, \bar{b})\)\(\Pr(a,\bar{b})\) \(+\) \(\Pr(y | x, \bar{a}, b)\)\(\Pr(\bar{a},b)\) \(+\) \(\Pr(y | x, \bar{a}, \bar{b})\)\(\Pr(\bar{a},\bar{b}),\) which resembles the backdoor adjustment formula.
-In general, invariant-cuts are not unique as the choice of projections is not unique.
-We may also have multiple ACs that possess an invariant-cut, which further contributes to the multiplicity of identifying formulas.
+Invariant-cuts may not be unique as the choice of projections is not unique.
+We may also have multiple ACs with invariant-cuts, which further contributes to the multiplicity of identifying formulas.

 Another interesting observation on Proposition~\ref{prop:id-cut2} is that the root of the AC always constitutes a valid invariant-cut if the causal effect is identifiable.
-Consider the following projection (in the form of infinite series) for the root: \(\sum_{M \in \MM} \mathbbm{1}\{\Pr(\V) = \Pr^M(\V)\} \Pr^M_{\x}(\y)\) where \(\Pr^M \) denotes the distribution induced by model \(M.\) Since the causal effect is identifiable, the value of \(\Pr^M_{\x}(\y)\) under each model \(M\) evaluates to a constant.
-Hence, Proposition~\ref{prop:id-cut2} still holds even if we assume that the cut only contains the root node.
-Stating the theorem in terms of invariant-cuts, however, brings more flexibility in practice as it avoids the need of finding projections for \emph{all} the AC nodes.
+Consider the following expression (ratio of two infinite series) for the root: \(\frac{\sum_{M \in \MM} \mathbbm{1}\{\Pr(\V) = \Pr^M(\V)\} \Pr^M_{\x}(\y)}{\sum_{M \in \MM} \mathbbm{1}\{\Pr(\V) = \Pr^M(\V)\}}\) where \(\Pr^M \) denotes the distribution induced by a specific model \(M.\) If \(\Pr_\x(\y)\) is identifiable, the expression is a valid identifying formula for computing \(\Pr_\x(\y)\) since every model \(M\) that induces \(\Pr(\V)\) also induces a same \(\Pr^M_{\x}(\y).\) Hence, the root of the AC always constitutes an invariant-cut in this case since any identifying formula constitutes a projection for the root.
+However, since lower cuts involve smaller expressions, finding efficient projections for nodes on such cuts may be easier.